itonomi/komponentkassen/electric3-starter-app/LLM_CODE_STYLE.md

 - DO NOT try to use svg/props.
 THERE IS NO SUCH THING AS svg/props.
 Use dom/props inside SVGs, it works.

+- Unless you SPECIFICALLY know an Electric function takes event handlers / callbaks, DO NOT try to pass down event handlers props such as :on-change or :on-click.
+IT WILL NOT WORK!!!

+  ABSOLUTELY NO ELECTRIC FUNCTIONS IN com.itonomi.komponentkassen.shell OR com.itonomi.komponentkassen.hyperfiddle.electric-forms5 TAKE CALLBACKS

+- In general the way to handle events is by using dom/On

+  For example

+  (println "Input changed to: " (dom/On "change" #(-> % .-target .-value) nil)) ; print the new value every time it chages

+  To handle transactional events such as submitting a form, use this pattern:

+  (let [[t err] (e/Token (dom/On "click" identity nil))]
+    (when t
+      (case (swap! !path conj k) ; replace (swap! ...) with your side effect (t))))

+  Remember that events propagate.
+Therefore you can typically choose whether to handle a given event in a child component or parent component.

+- e/server and e/client ONLY works in Electric code.
+IT DOES NOT WORK INSIDE REGULAR CLOJURE FUNCTIONS.

+  BAD:

+  (fn [] (e/server (transact-todo todo)))

+  GOOD:

+  (e/server (transact-todo todo))

 ## Komponentkassen and Designsystemet

 We are using the Komponentkassen Electric Clojure 3 component system